 Oregon State University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 Founded in 1890, WSU was Washington’s first land-grant university.
 The university boasts 11 members of the National Academy, world-renowned faculty, and advisors from 89 international locations.
 WSU also holds prestigious R1 classification from the Carnegie Foundation.
-The university offers nearly 250 undergraduate, graduate, doctoral, and professional programs on campus, more than 20 programs online, and more than 600 study-abroad opportunities.
+The university offers nearly 250 undergraduate, graduate, doctoral, and professional programs on campus as well as more than 20 programs online and more than 600 study-abroad opportunities.

-Both first-time freshmen and transfer students can earn the sociology bachelor’s degree online.
+Both first-time freshmen and transfer students can earn this sociology bachelor’s degree online.
 Applicants may need to satisfy prerequisites in foreign language, the arts and humanities, and biology and physical sciences.
 Students access online courses through Blackboard.
-The university offers support services including an online student government, tech support, and free virtual tutors and writing labs.
+The university offers support services including an online student government, tech support, free virtual tutors, and writing labs.